North Carolina has a complex climate due to its three distinct regions: the mountains, the piedmont, and the

 coastal plain.
 Climate affects many aspects of our daily lives - agriculture, environment, transportation, tourism, and natural

 disasters to name a few.
-It has been 25 years since the State Climate Office of North Carolina was established, originally at
+The State Climate Office of North Carolina was established in 1976, originally at

-UNC-Chapel Hill and since 1980 at NC State University.
+UNC-Chapel Hill, and moved to NC State University in 1980.
 The mission of the State Climate Office (SCO) is to provide climate related

 services to the state, local and federal agencies, businesses and the citizens of North Carolina.
 In 1998, the UNC Board of Governors